jgosmann/psyrun/doc/source/guide.rst

 ``psy merge [-h] directory merged``

 Merges all output files in *directory* into a single file *merged*.
+The filename extension of *merged* is used to determine the input and output format.

 status
 ^^^^^^